Nullgrimoire/Pokedex-lookup/README.md

 - 🔍 Search Pokémon by name
 - 📜 View Type (with Type1/Type2 combined)
 - 🔗 See full Evolution Chains
-- 📁 Backed by a JSON-based Pokédex database
+- 💾 Uses a SQLite database for fast lookups
 - 🧼 Includes a cross-platform console clear tool
 - 🧪 Includes unit tests for core logic (see below)
 - 📝 Type hints and improved docstrings for maintainability